A Message from the Superintendent

 Know Before You Go

 No reservations are needed to enter the park.
-The park is currently open under limited operations due to COVID-19, so much of your visit will be self-guided.
+During the winter and early spring season, much of your visit will be self-guided.
 Although all cliff dwellings are closed, there is plenty to see and do in the park, including magnificent cliff dwelling views.
 Please use this page to help you plan your visit to the park before you arrive.
 It is full of links to helpful information to let you know what is available, what is open, and what self-guided opportunities there are for you to enjoy while in the park.

 Visitors should be prepared to adjust their expectations accordingly and should practice social distancing, personal hygiene, and other behaviors to avoid infection in public areas.
 Although park rangers will be monitoring and available for assistance, visitors should not rely upon site staff to ensure their protection from contagious disease.
 Enjoy your park and please recreate responsibly, follow CDC guidance for outdoor recreation, and practice Leave No Trace principles.
 Thank you for helping to keep yourself and others safe and healthy.